 - Supports RAID 1, 5, and 6

-The company promotes the FlashArray//X as the world’s first 100% all-flash end-to-end NVMe and NVMe-oF array.
 These arrays serve needs ranging from departmental to large-scale enterprise deployments.
 They provide performance, reliability, and availability for mission-critical operations—both block and file.
-The FlashArray//C is more about consolidating workloads with consistent all-flash NVMe performance and data protection.
+FlashArray//C is focused more on consolidating workloads with consistent all-flash NVMe performance and data protection.

-- Consistent data portability between on-premises and public cloud storage and applications to minimize complexity and simplify interoperability
+- Data portability between on-premises and public cloud storage and applications

-Like Dell, Hewlett Packard Enterprise (HPE) is one of these vendors that have accumulated a lot of different storage array vendors over the years.
-Its portfolio includes HPE Primera, Nimble Storage, 3PAR and XP series, some of which are the remains of storage and SAN startup pioneers.
+Like Dell, Hewlett Packard Enterprise (HPE) has accumulated a lot of different storage array vendors over the years.
+Its extensive portfolio includes HPE Primera, Nimble Storage, 3PAR, and XP series, some of which are the remains of storage and SAN startup pioneers.

-Primera targets high-end storage array targeting Tier 0 and Tier 1 mission-critical workloads.
-Nimble Storage is mainly for the midrange.
-HPE storage arrays include support for NVMe media, peer persistence, SCM, VMware vVOLs, Kubernetes, and container automation.
+Primera targets high-end storage arrays and Tier 0 mission-critical workloads.
+HPE storage arrays include support for NVMe media, peer persistence, VMware vVOLs, Kubernetes, and container automation.
 Users can manage Primera storage from Greenlake, HPE’s cloud operations platform, a beneficial capability for organizations that use both Primera and HPE Alletra.

 - Workload mobility across hybrid cloud assets

-- GreenLake consumption-based offering provides inclusive software licensing, flexible asset ownership and nondisruptive future upgrades and refreshes.
+- GreenLake consumption-based offering, which provides nondisruptive future upgrades and refreshes

-IBM continues to provide traditional SAN switches and directors while also embracing newer technologies such as all flash in its FlashSystem and hybrid arrays.
-There are a great many arrays to choose from such as the high-end DS8900F for primary storage workloads.
+IBM continues to provide traditional SAN switches and directors while also embracing newer technologies such as all-flash in its FlashSystem and hybrid arrays.
+There are many arrays to choose from, including the high-end DS8900F for primary storage workloads.

-The entire product portfolio utilizes a common storage operating system, common APIs and common management to simplify integration and architectural design.
+The entire product portfolio utilizes a common storage operating system, common APIs, and common management to simplify integration and architectural design.
 They are also easy to integrate with the massive family of IBM hardware, middleware, and software offerings.
 Because IBM SAN Volume Controller supports multiple different storage solutions, teams that use SVC can use a variety of storage systems in one network.